Floorp-Projects/Floorp/browser/components/search/docs/Preferences.rst

 ------------
 These preferences are exposed through the Firefox UI

-browser.search.hiddenOneOffs (string, default: "")
-  A comma-separated list of search engines names that are hidden on the toolbar.

 browser.search.widget.inNavBar (boolean, default: false) Whether the search bar widget is displayed in the navigation bar.